shawntabrizi/substrate-collectables-workshop/steps/18/README.md

 In our pallet, we use the `StorageMap` to store unique information about each `Kitty` in our pallet.

-These use cases makes sense because all of the logic in our pallet only touch one key at a time on average.
+These use cases make sense because all the logic in our pallet typically touches only one key at a time on average.

 - when you mint a kitty, we create one key / value.
 - when you transfer a kitty, we mutate one key / value.